Liberatii/documentation/_sources/reference/supported_oracle_syntax/user_types.rst.txt

 **2.** Issues with default values and NULL values.
 Oracle doesn't treat NULL literal as the default value.

-|

 **Collections**
 +++++++++++++++

 We change the name to join its parts with the ``$`` symbol and add the ``lbr$ut``  prefix.

-|

 **Associative collection**

-When working with associative arrays we need to create an object with two PG arrays, one is for indexes, another is for values, for example:
+When working with associative arrays, we need to create an object with two PG arrays.
+One is for indexes, another is for values, for example:

 Since in Oracle, an associative array is created immediately with a variable (cannot be NULL) we need to check if it is NULL and create one if needed.

 After this is the FIRST method of an associative array:

-Because PG has very limited support for types polymorphism we need to generate the methods for each collection declaration.
+Because PG has very limited support for types polymorphism, we need to generate the methods for each collection declaration.
 In the future, we can optimize this to generate only one method of key/value type combination.
-If the corresponding pair doesn't exist we generate another one and global.
+If the corresponding pair doesn't exist, we generate another one and global.
 But for now, it is enough to generate each method for each collection type constructor.

-As associative arrays are always ordered we should order them manually in the setter.
+As associative arrays are always ordered, we should order them manually in the setter.

-|

 **In package**